mvantellingen/localshop/README.rst

 And then start it via::

-    localshop start http --daemon
+    localshop run_gunicorn
-    localshop start worker --daemon
+    localshop celeryd -B -E

-The worker is required to do the mirroring of the pypi packages once they are needed.
+Celeryd is required to do the mirroring of the pypi packages once they are needed.

 Create an initial user via the following command::